Professional Game Planning and Design Services

 *.wav filter=lfs diff=lfs merge=lfs -text

-Perforce — alternative for large Unreal projects.
-Epic Games uses it themselves.
-Better for very large repositories (hundreds of gigabytes), native Unreal Editor support.
-Higher infrastructure costs and setup complexity.
+An alternative for large Unreal projects.
+Epic Games themselves use Perforce.
+It handles very large repositories (hundreds of GB) better, with native support in Unreal Editor.
+Higher infrastructure cost and setup complexity.

 Branching